Print Version

 How do I protect myself and others?

 You can further help stop the spread of pertussis by washing your hands after coughing or sneezing, before preparing foods and before eating.
 If you do cough or sneeze, cover your nose and mouth.
-Do not share cigarettes or drink from the same glass, water bottle or straw as others.
+Do not share cigarettes, vapes or drink from the same glass, water bottle or straw as others.

 Is there anything special I need to know about pertussis?